CyVerse-learning-materials/dnasubway_guide/step7.rst

 **Download Data - Abundance**

-  1. Click the folder icon to be redirected to the CyVerse Discovery Enviornment (you may be required to log in).
+  1. Click the folder icon to be redirected to the CyVerse Discovery Environment (you may be required to log in).
 You will be directed to all outputs from you Kallisto analysis.
-You may preview them in the Discovery Enviornment or use the path listed to download the files using Cyberduck (see `Cyberduck download instructions <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step1.html#download-from-data-store-to-local-computer-using-cyberduck>`_).
+You may preview them in the Discovery Environment or use the path listed to download the files using Cyberduck (see `Cyberduck download instructions <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step1.html#download-from-data-store-to-local-computer-using-cyberduck>`_).
      A tab-separated file of abundances for each sequence pair is available at